ronmarasigan/PIP/README.md

 PIP is a tiny application framework built for people who use a LAMP stack.
 PIP aims to be as simple as possible to set up and use.

-Visit [http://pip.dev7studios.com](http://pip.dev7studios.com) for more infomration and documentation.
+Visit [http://pip.dev7studios.com](http://pip.dev7studios.com) for more information and documentation.

 ## Requirements